jondurbin/rixel/README.md

 # rixel
-Rixel - ruby web-server for on-the-fly image resizing, shaping, cropping and face recognition.
+Rixel - ruby web-server for on-the-fly image resizing, shaping and cropping.

 # Rixel
 Rixel is a ruby web-server which servers as an image proxy that can transform images on-the-fly based on URL parameters.
 Rixel supports local disk storage as well as AWS S3.
-When using S3, rixel uses LRU disk caching, with configurable values for maximum cache files, total cache size, or max age of the file.
+When using S3, rixel uses LRU disk caching, with configurable values for maximum cache files and total cache size.

 ## Installation